se-edu/learningresources/contents/naturalLanguage/nl.md

 </p>

 From this representation of the sentence, it is possible for a system to answer novel questions like "Who has written articles?" or "What are the articles that 'I' have written".
-This technique, Open Information Extraction, is utilized by IBM's Watson to defeat human players in the American game show Jeopardy!<sup>[8](#footnote8)</sup>
+This technique, Open Information Extraction, is utilized by researchers to extract and summarize information from multiple documents.<sup>[8](#footnote8)</sup>

 ### Relations
 Relations are crucial to the understanding of natural languages.